-The Company is to obtain commercial financing proposals for the full amount of the balloon payment noted above on financing terms and conditions as per the settlement agreement.
-If no financing proposal meets the criterial of the settlement agreement, the scheduled payments will be extended for an additional term of no more than ten years at the annual interest rate of 5.5% in equal installments as follows:
+The scheduled payments will be extended for an additional term of no more than ten years at the annual interest rate of 5.5% in equal installments as follows:

-Funds received under the settlement agreement are to be disbursed in the amount of 40,000 per month to a designated Section 501 (c)(3) nonprofit organization.
+Funds received under the settlement agreement are to be disbursed in the amount of approximately \$40,000 per month to a designated Section 501 (c)(3) nonprofit organization.
 If the funds exceed specified financial thresholds, funds can be disbursed to nonprofits that meet specific criteria as clearly defined in the settlement agreement.